kht13/DIT-Hog-Trap/Raspberry Pi 3/README.md

 Make the Program Run At Startup
 ---
 Follow all the steps from the start to changing the permission of the file (if you still haven't).
+Uncomment the following line in `HogTrap.sh` (by removing the leading #):

+    #sleep 15

 Type the following command:

     sudo nano /etc/rc.local